 HLC Focused Visit 2020: Areas of Concern

 In their final report removing Highlands University from probation, the Higher Learning Commission (HLC) identified three areas of continuing concern, as listed below.
-The university will be expected to address these three areas of concern for the HLC Focused Visit that will take place in academic year 2019-20.
+The university will be expected to address these three areas of concern for the HLC Focused Visit that will take place on March 30-31, 2020.

 Core Component 4.C: “The institution demonstrates a commitment to educational improvement through ongoing attention to retention, persistence, and completion rates in its degree and certificate programs.”